JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML DescriptionBoxRelationship

-An OML DescriptionBoxRelationship is a directed binary relationship from an OML DescriptionBox source to an OML Context target.
+An OML DescriptionBoxRelationship is a directed binary relationship from an OML DescriptionBox source to an OML Module target.

 {APIs: **Normalized**, **Functional**}